siddushan/cs523-project/README.md

 ## Introduction
 This project reproduces results stemming from [this](https://arxiv.org/pdf/1803.05428.pdf) paper written about hierarchical latent vector models for long-term structure in music.
 The paper resulted in the [Magenta Project](https://magenta.tensorflow.org/)'s VAE models which contains several models including [MusicVAE](https://github.com/magenta/magenta/tree/main/magenta/models/music_vae#musicvae-a-hierarchical-recurrent-variational-autoencoder-for-music) and [GrooVAE](https://github.com/magenta/magenta/tree/main/magenta/models/music_vae#groovae).

-The slides used to present this project can be found [here](https://docs.google.com/presentation/d/1eq6TXIcUN9CCoQ9xSQ6d6CwnDIS0M2twH8SrhgaBlL8/edit?usp=sharing)
+The slides used to present our reproduction of this work can be found [here](https://docs.google.com/presentation/d/1eq6TXIcUN9CCoQ9xSQ6d6CwnDIS0M2twH8SrhgaBlL8/edit?usp=sharing)

 ## Data preparation
 Models that process audio data require the data to be in a certain format.
 MIDI files contain raw audio data with instructions about a note, its volume, its speed, and other details.
 We can convert MIDI files into a binary representation known as a TFRecord which is usable by TensorFlow.